TornDotSpace/Torn-Issues/README.md

 ***Do not report security vulnerabilities here!
 Please message a dev separately!***

-# What to include in a issue report
+# What to include in an issue report
 * Try to be as detailed as possible
 * Steps to reproduce
 * Screen shots